siraben/ti84-forth/README.md

 - [ ] Ability to switch to a "plot"
   - [ ] So you may want to plot something and still go back to the REPL when needed.
+- [ ] REPL
+  - [x] Basic Read/Eval/Print/Loop
+  - [ ] Allowing more than one word at a time input
+  - [ ] Reading numbers (support for 0-10 inclusive hardcoded, but not
+        a general algorithm)